Gary was born and raised in the small village of Spean Bridge in the Scottish Highlands.

-Gary is an ex-Scottish Shinty captain and Internationalist and has won the Camanachd Cup final with his beloved team Fort William on no less than 5 occasions.
-Within his shinty career Gary is one of the very few people fortunate enough to hold every senior medal in the sport.
-Now, in his twilight years in the sport, Gary is more often seen in the commentator’s box covering the main fixtures on the shinty calendar for the BBC.
+Gary is an ex-Scottish Shinty captain and Internationalist who has won the coveted Camanachd Cup with Fort William Shinty club five times.
+Within his Shinty career Gary is one of the very few players to hold every senior medal in the sport.
+Due to his musical touring commitments, Gary hung up his caman in 2014 but can still be found in front of the camera or in the commentary box covering the live Shinty finals for the BBC whenever he can.

 Ewen Henderson hails from Lochaber in the West Highlands of Scotland and has been naturally steeped in the traditional music and Gaelic culture of the area from an early age.
 Ewen started learning the fiddle at five years of age and has since then mastered an impressive array of instruments, having had the privilege of learning from many of the true masters of West Highland traditional music - Aonghas Grant Snr. on fiddle most notably - whilst also being influenced by his strong family musical heritage.

 Though most commonly found performing with Mànran (the band he co-founded in 2010), Ewen has also been fortunate enough to play all over the world with a host of top Scottish and global cross-genre artists including the world-renowned Battlefield Band, with whom he toured for several years, and the World Music pioneers the Afro-Celt Sound System.

 Over the last few years, Henderson has amassed a great variety of professional recognition and awards including five Scots Trad Music Awards in five years and the MacDonald of Sleat Prize for Gaelic poetry.
 When not touring and performing live, Ewen is in demand as a session musician, has composed soundtracks for film and television, and has recently enjoyed working as musical director of live concerts and television series.